How Call Center Software Facilitates Work from Home in This Corona Age

 Corona is proving to be a disruptor in more ways than one.
 The entire global economy is forecast to see a drastic downturn.
 As a result, the employees are likely to suffer.
 There is a risk of contracting the virus in closed work environments.
 The government has imposed restrictions on movement to control the spread of this virus.
 Seeing this, employers are shutting offices and asking employees to take non-paid leave.
 The case of GOAir is one such example.

 If you are operating a call center you will find yourself in a predicament.
-Call center services are essential and yet you do not want your employees to gather in a common area and face the risk of Corona.
-You can keep your operations going ahead full steam and not let Corona disrupt services.
-The simple solution is to opt for hosted call center software on a temporary basis and tie it into your existing CRM.
+Call center services are essential and yet you do not want your employees to gather in a common area.
+So, how you can keep your operations going ahead full steam and not let Corona disrupt services?
+Well, the solution is to opt for hosted call center software temporarily and tie it into your existing CRM.

 Tying it into your CRM may take a while longer but it is done without disrupting the front end.
 Your customers may not even know that you have switched software.
 You remain available and your employees work full time but with a difference.
-They work from home, having full access to call records and features of the software as well as customer database.
+They work from home, having full access to call records and features of the software as well as the customer database.

 Seamless transfer of calls

-A hosted solution is fine if you go for it but even your existing on-premise software can be configured by call center services provider to permit secure CRM access over VPN to employees who work out of their homes.
-Another way to do this is to configure the on-premises solution into an offline mode in which incoming calls are directed to the landline of the agent.
+A hosted solution is fine if you go for it.
+But, what if you already have on-premises software?
+Well, your call center service provider can configure it to permit secure CRM access over VPN. for employees who work out of their homes.
+Another way to do this is to configure the on-premises solution into an offline mode.
+This will help to direct the incoming calls to the landline of the agent.